-In most states, employers are required to purchase insurance for their employees from a workers' compensation insurance carrier.
-In some states, larger employers with enough assets are allowed to self-insure, or act as their own insurance companies, while smaller companies (with fewer than three or four employees) are exempt.
+Employers must purchase employee insurance in most states.
+This insurance is provided by a workers' compensation insurance carrier.
+In some states, larger employers with enough assets can self-insure or act as their own insurance companies.
+Smaller companies (with fewer than three or four employees) might be exempt.

-When a worker is injured, his or her claim is filed with the insurance company (or self-insuring employer), which pays medical and disability benefits according to a state-approved formula.
+When a worker is injured, their claim is filed with the insurance company (or self-insuring employer).
+They pay medical and disability benefits according to a state-approved formula.
 Unless they fall within limited, exempt categories, employers without workers' compensation insurance are subject to penalties.
 Penalties can be in the form of fines, criminal prosecution, and civil liability.

-- Personal liability of the employer for any workers' compensation benefits due injured workers; and,
+- Personal liability of the employer for any workers' compensation benefits due to injured workers

-- An employee's exercising the option to sue the employer rather than file a compensation claim.
+- An employee may exercise the option to sue the employer rather than file a compensation claim

 Employer's Duty Not to Retaliate

-Although workers' compensation laws provide remedies to injured employees, they also protect employers, as they are designed to be the only remedy that injured employees may seek from their employers.
-Even so, employers often appear to frown on employees who file workers' compensation benefit claims, and some blatantly discriminate against such employees.
+Workers' compensation laws also protect employees.
+They are designed to be the only remedy that injured employees may seek from their employers.
+Even so, employers often appear to frown on employees who file workers' compensation benefits claims.
+Some blatantly discriminate against such employees.

-To protect employees from employers who discriminate against, harass, or unjustly terminate injured employees, most states prohibit employers from punishing, discriminating against, or discharging employees who exercise their rights under workers' compensation laws, and allow employees to bring civil actions against their employers for the tort of "retaliatory discharge."
+To protect employees from employers who discriminate against, harass, or unjustly terminate injured employees, most states prohibit employers from punishing, discriminating against, or discharging employees who exercise their rights under workers' compensation laws.
+They allow employees to bring civil actions against their employers for the tort of "retaliatory discharge."

-If an employee believes he or she has been discriminated against or discharged in retaliation for exercising rights under workers' compensation laws, he or she may have a claim against his or her employer for retaliatory discharge.
-In a retaliatory discharge suit, the employee must convince a judge or jury that it was more likely than not that he/she was wrongfully terminated.
+In this type of suit, the employee must convince a judge or jury that it was more likely than not that they were wrongfully terminated.
 However, the employee does not have to prove that the workers' compensation claim is the sole reason for the discharge.
-The test is usually whether the employer's action is rooted substantially or significantly in the employee's exercise of rights under workers' compensation laws.
+The test is whether the employer's action is rooted substantially in the employee's exercise of rights under workers' compensation laws.

-Besides termination, retaliation may take the form of more subtle types of discriminatory treatment, such as demotion or salary reduction.
-Injured employees are protected from discriminatory conduct immediately after an injury and before a formal workers' compensation claim is filed.
+Besides termination, retaliation may take the form of more subtle discriminatory treatment.
+This can include demotion or salary reduction.
+Injured employees are protected from discriminatory conduct immediately after an injury.
+They are protected even before a formal workers' compensation claim is filed.
 An employee's cause of action may be successful even though all the employee did was give notice to the employer of a claim.

-Workers' compensation claims involve several different parties and can get quite confusing for non-lawyers.
-If you believe your employer is not taking care of its workers' comp responsibilities, you may need to assert your rights through legal action.
-To get a sense of where you stand and what your next moves should be, it may be a good idea to speak with a workers' compensation lawyer can put their expertise to work for you.
+Workers' compensation claims involve several parties and can get confusing for non-lawyers.
+If you believe your employer is not meeting their workers' comp responsibilities, you may need to assert your rights through legal action.
+A workers' compensation lawyer can put their expertise to work for you.
 They can help you understand your rights and fight to get you the best outcome possible.